 In our special Food 2021 survey the Public Opinion Research Centre examined the culture of eating.
 Most people east three (41%) or four (30%) meals a day.
 The room in the home in which people most often eat their meals is the kitchen (53%), followed by the dining room (27%) and the living room (18%).
 35% of people regularly, i.e. at least once every two weeks, eat at a canteen/cafeteria, 33% at a restaurant, 21% at a fast-food restaurant, and 18% each at a cafe or in another home (usually the home of a family member or when visiting someone).

 The majority (71%) of the Czech public never orders food through food delivery app (e.g. Wolt, Dámejídlo, Uber Eats), 26% do so sometimes, and 2% do so regularly

-In March 2020 within the regular survey the Public Opinion Research Centre questioned respondents about their confidence in constitutional institutions.
+In September and early October 2021 within the regular survey the Public Opinion Research Centre questioned respondents about their confidence in constitutional institutions.
 In this month there was a question about their trust to the Chambers of Parliament, the President, the Government, and Local and Regional Councils.

 In its July 2021 survey, the Our Society series included a battery of questions on issues of the energy system, with a detailed focus on nuclear energy and some aspects of handling radioactive waste.
 The study inquired how well informed about nuclear waste citizens themselves feel, how reliable they consider different sources of information on nuclear safety, how they think spent nuclear fuel and radioactive waste are currently being handled in the country, how today’s society should respond to the problem of radioactive waste, and how they view different issues of building a deep geological repository of radioactive waste.